That’s me, practicing to be a saint

 Miracles are like the other catholic ritual known as ‘confession’.
 You confess your sins to a priest and your diabolic side is wiped clean.
 No jail time, not even remorse.

 Don’t get me wrong.
 I hold nothing against Mother Teresa being canonized.
 It wasn’t her idea, I am certain of that.
 Left to her I am sure she wouldn’t give a flying fuck if she was made a saint or she wasn’t.
 She was a great human being and the world already knows it.
 Does her sainthood change anything, make us revere her more, turn us into better human beings?
 No, it doesn’t, not one bit.

-Or is it just one of those last-ditch efforts by a failing faith that is in it’s death throes, trying to prop itself up by petty self-aggrandizement?
-One of the things that Hitler started doing at the fag end of the Second World War was to award every Tomas, Dicken and Harryhausen the Knight’s Cross with the Oak Leaves, to raise flagging morale.
-If I look hard enough, I am sure I’ll find that Nixon did pretty much the same thing, throwing around Medals of Honor like confetti, after sensing the failing gasps of the American military during the closing days of the Vietnam War.
+Canonization is a last-ditch effort by a failing faith that is in it’s death throes, trying to prop itself up by petty self-aggrandizement?
+One of the things that Hitler started doing at the fag end of the Second World War was to award every Tomas, Dicken and Harry Von Haussen the Knight’s Cross with the Oak Leaves, to bolster flagging morale.
+If I look hard enough, I am sure I’ll find that Nixon did pretty much the same thing – throwing around Medals of Honor like confetti, after sensing that defeat in the Vietnam War was imminent.

-I believe that if one has done something exceptional, it shall be automatically registered and recognized up above, if at all there exists an all-knowing supreme being.
-Attaining true spirituality means that one doesn’t care about earthly recognition, like canonization.
+I believe that if one has done something exceptional, it shall be automatically registered and recognized up above, if at all there exists an ‘up above’.
+Mother Teresa didn’t need to be made a saint.
+She already was a saint in my heart and the hearts of countless other folks.
+Attaining true spirituality means that one doesn’t care about canonization or any other earthly recognition.

-When will the Catholic Church learn that crap is crap and needs to be cut out?
+When will the Catholic Church learn that crap is crap and needs to be cut?